mrdominguez/cloudera-manager-cli/README.md

 	            (retry) Try to rerun a command
-	 -hInfo : Host information (regex UUID, hostname, IP, rackId | default: all) -hFilter : Host health summary, entity status, commission state (regex) -hRoles : Roles associated to host
-	 -hChecks : Host health checks
+	 -hInfo : Host information (regex UUID, hostname, IP, rackId | default: all) -hFilter : Host health summary, entity status, commission state (regex) -hRoles : Display roles associated with host -hChecks : Host health checks
-	 -setRackId : Update the rack ID for the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster (set to cluster_name for API v10 or lower)
+	 -setRackId : Update the rack ID of the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster (set to cluster_name for API v10 or lower)